-Figure 1 The component of climate vulnerability and climate risk, adapted from IPCC AR5 (source: GIZ, 2017a, p.17).
+Figure 1: The component of climate vulnerability and climate risk, adapted from IPCC AR5 (source: GIZ, 2017a, p.17).

-This conceptual framing brings into focus the climate hazards or stresses that are being considered in the assessment.
-Hazard does not only refer to the climate signal (whether an extreme event or a trend), but also climate-related direct physical impacts such as floods, erosion and landslides.
-It provides the opportunity for the assessment of the likelihood of potential impacts as part of understanding risk (although recognising that probabilistic approaches are not well suited to most climate risks because information about magnitude, frequency and associated damages is often not available).
 The key step in understanding risk is identifying who and what is exposed to the climate hazards and might therefore be potentially impacted or harmed, including groups of people, animal and plant species, pieces of built infrastructure (like houses, roads, factories, water treatment plants and power stations) and ecological infrastructure (like wetlands, streams, forests, stretches of coastline, etc.) that could be adversely affected.
 Climate vulnerability is a component of climate risk and explains why when equally exposed to a climate hazard, like a drought or coastal inundation, some are impacted worse than others.
 So two districts might have the same level of climate risk associated with flooding.
-One district has high exposure based on many households living in the

-1-in-100 year flood zone but low vulnerability as they have the infrastructure and financial mechanisms to cope and adapt, and their livelihoods are based on employment outside of the flood zone.
+One district has high exposure based on many households living in the I-in-100 year flood zone but low vulnerability as they have the infrastructure and financial mechanisms to cope and adapt, and their livelihoods are based on employment outside of the flood zone.
 The other district has low exposure because few people live in the flood zone but they are highly vulnerable because they have no insurance or money to repair their homes and replace lost items, the floods damage the crops they rely on for an income, as well as damaging the bridges and roads they use to access schools and hospitals.